DraganJonceski/coding-exercises/README.md

 # coding-exercises
-This is a collection of my personal problems olutions for various websites
+This is a collection of my personal problems solutions for various websites like Leetcode